 This post contains affiliate links and I may receive commission if you visit a link and buy something.
 Purchasing via an affiliate link doesn’t cost you any extra, and I only recommend products and services I trust.

 It will come as no surprise that I love making fudge and really love a seasonal fudge that other people can make really easily.
-So, I thought I’d create a Christmas Fudge for the festive period.
+So, I thought I’d create an easy Christmas Fudge recipe for the festive period that you can make through December and into the new year.
 One that doesn’t need anything fancy, is as easy as our other fudge recipes to make, and works perfectly whether you’re making it as part of a buffet spread or as gifts for teachers at the end of term.

 Slow Cooker Christmas Fudge Recipe